LSanten/sdl-website/README.md

 # Change your laundry habits and save water
 Our website helps you to save water by changing your laundry habits.
-This is a project by the Sustainable Design Lab at Olin College of Engineering.
+This is a project by the Sustainable Design Lab at <a href="olin.edu">Olin College of Engineering</a>.